bdklahn/CollabTainer/README.md

 Project environments.
 This particular container bootstraps a container provisioned with Julia, Micromamba, and R.

+## Quick Start
+Click "Use this template", above, to create your own repository based on this working example.
+You can explore this code, and maybe try it out after building a local [Apptainer](https://apptainer.org/docs/user/latest/quick_start.html) image.
+But then you'll want to remove the directories under [scif/apps](scif/apps) and collabtainer.scif and create your own .scif recipe file.
+Don't forget to update the [.github/workflows/build_docker.yml](.github/workflows/build_docker.yml) file to add your own container location and name.

 ## [Scientific Filesystem](https://sci-f.github.io) (SCIF)
 (Vanessa Sochat; The Scientific Filesystem (SCIF), GigaScience, giy023, https://doi.org/10.1093/gigascience/giy023)